RNanfuka/Beetle-tracker-R/README.md

 - input controls for `year range`, `country`, and `basis of record`
 - a reactive filtered dataset that updates from the selected inputs
-- multiple reactive outputs: value boxes, plots, a table, and an interactive map
+- multiple reactive outputs: value boxes, plots and an interactive map

 ## App Purpose